 Selected Work in Progress

-Finding the Perfect Hire: Screening Strategies and Job Match Quality (with Priscila de Oliveira)
+Finding the Perfect Hire: Screening Strategies and Job Match Quality (with Priscila De Oliveira and Ben Scuderi)